hamonikr/mainline/README.md

 The original author stopped maintaining the original GPL version of ukuu and switched to a [paid license](https://teejeetech.in/tag/ukuu/) for future versions.

-### Enhancements / Deviations from the original author's final GPL version
-* (from [stevenpowerd](https://github.com/stevenpowered/ukuu)) Options controlling the internet connection check
-* (from [cloyce](https://github.com/cloyce/ukuu)) Option to include or hide pre-release kernels
-* Changed name from "ukuu" to "mainline"
-* Removed all GRUB options
-* Removed all donate buttons, links, dialogs
-* Remove source cruft
-* Better temp and cache directory behavior
-* Better desktop notification behavior

-### TODO & WIP
-* Make the notification bg process detect when the user logs off and exit itself.
-* Save & restore window dimensions.
-* Move the notification/dbus code into the app and make an "applet mode"